-Time passed quickly as always and soon it was time to book a trip for our 2016 Spring Break.
-My husband was in charge of booking and I had three “requirements” for him.
-I wanted to stay on the Gulf Coast of Florida (I had heard so many wonderful things and had never been before,) I wanted to go far enough south that the temperature was at least 80 degrees during March/April and I wanted it to be relaxing.
 I run my own business and my husband’s job as an engineer had required lots of regular travel in the past year.
-With three girls at home and all their activities, it had seemed to be a particularly crazy busy year.
+With three busy girls at home, it had seemed to be a particularly crazy busy year.
 I’m sure many of you can relate.
-So when my husband sent me a list of potential bookings for Spring Break, the condo on Little Gasparilla Island, Florida caught my eye.
+So when my husband sent me a list of potential bookings, the condo on Little Gasparilla Island caught my eye.

-As Spring Break finally arrived, we traveled the long journey through Easter weekend traffic all the way to south Florida.
-My trusty minivan was packed full with my husband and myself, our daughters (Stella, 8; Claire, 11; and Grace, 15) and Grace’s friend Emma.
-To say we were excited to finally see the sign for the ferry that would take us over to Little Gasparilla Island was an understatement!
+When our spring break finally arrived, we traveled the long journey to south Florida.
+My trusty minivan was packed full with my husband and myself, our daughters and a friend of our daughter.
+To say we were excited to finally see the sign for the ferry to Little Gasparilla Island was an understatement!

 Little Gasparilla Island was also a fantastic place for shelling and wildlife watching.
 We found a countless number of shells, sand dollars and shark teeth throughout the week.
-Every day we checked in on the huge osprey nest at the condo and were so excited when we were able to catch a glimpse of her babies.
+Every day we checked in on the huge osprey nest at the condo and were so excited to catch a glimpse of her babies.

 During the day the water was calm and the beaches were not crowded.
 The condo community also had a pool if a change of scenery from the ocean was needed.
 On the one rainy afternoon during the week, the condo was stocked with board games and books (and cable TV too, of course!)